ArdaGnsrn/chatgpt-telegram/README.md

 > **Note:** You need Redis Server to run the bot.

-> **Note** This bot uses a [browser-based ChatGPT API](https://github.com/transitive-bullshit/chatgpt-api), please make sure you have Node.js >= 18 and a Chromium-based browser installed.
+> **Note:** This bot uses a [browser-based ChatGPT API](https://github.com/transitive-bullshit/chatgpt-api), please make sure you have Node.js >= 18 and a Chromium-based browser installed.

-> The bot uses Google Account because of Recaptcha.
+> **Note:** The bot uses Google Account because of Recaptcha.
 The app asks you to pass a captcha verification if you don't log in with google.

 ## Usage